-The Cash Credit loan was sactioned by federal bank for direct agricultural purpose.
+The Cash Credit was sactioned by federal bank for direct agricultural purpose.
 The total limit of the facility is Rs.
-140 Lakhs.
+40 Lakhs.
 The facility was sanctioned on 02.03.2017 and the tenure of the facility is 36 Months.
 The said loan is repayable on demand.
-The rate of interest applicable on the loan is 13.10% P.A with a penal interest of 2.00% on default of principal or interest.
+Interest is to be serviced on monthly basis.
+The rate of interest applicable on the loan is 10.75% P.A (i.e one year MCLR+1.45%) with a penal interest of 2.00% on default of principal or interest.